 Lelouch probably ordered the guards to be taken out off-screen though.

 A minor one by Jeremiah Gottwald, when he makes his appearance in R2.
 He's just charged in on Ashford, slaughtering people who simply got in his way.
 He managed to defeat Sayoko by using his Geass Canceller on Rolo's Geass.
 Viletta shows up and tells him where Lelouch is.
 He knows that Rolo has aided and abetted Zero, and is thus a traitor to the Empire.
-He has just cut down three men for far less, so he... lets Rolo live, and just walks away from the boy who can fully paralyse people with his mind.
+He has just cut down three men for far less, so he... lets Rolo live, and just walks away from the boy who can fully paralyze people with his mind.
 And this one moment caused almost all of the idiot ball moments listed above.

 Interestingly, in one volume of the Bobobo-bo Bo-bobo manga Poppa Rocks/Don Patch uses an actual "Idiot Ball" as a weapon.
 Whoever is hit by it would "get an 'A' on his exam... by CHEATING!"

 Don Patch also has an attack where he injects you with a serum that makes you think like he does.
 Beauty didn't take it well.